HoerTech-gGmbH/openMHA/COMPILATION.md

 Windows, macOS, and Linux.
 It is not necessary to compile openMHA yourself unless you want to make changes to openMHA itself.

-This guide describes how to compile openMHA from sources for developers.
+This guide describes how to compile openMHA from original source code for developers.

 ## I. Compiling from source on Linux